 When one hears the words “design” and “designer” many people think of fashion, or interior design, or maybe the design of everyday items such as glasses, saltshakers, and so forth.
 However, everything that is not created by nature is designed by humans, consciously or unconsciously, including organizations and managerial systems.
 And, thus can be purposefully designed or redesigned to achieve even greater value for the multiple stakeholders.
 Successful leaders of organization transformation focus on system design.
 The challenge is to design systems that produce both quality and innovation.

 There are many approaches to design and design thinking, but the majority of approaches can be summarized into five phases: discover, design, develop, deploy, and iterate (D4+I).
-The custom “bespoke” collaborative management design framework, practices and considerations presented on this site are organized into nine distinct but related components.
+The custom “bespoke” collaborative management design framework, practices, and considerations presented on this site are organized into nine distinct but related components.
 The framework is a result of years of experience working with design teams and research on design methods.
 The framework is described in greater detail in Latham (2012).
-The design team (participants + design consultants) typically begin by addressing these components in sequence.
+The design team (participants + design consultants) typically begins by addressing these components in sequence.
 However, there is often an iterative “back and forth” refinement between the components.
 The first eight components are a comprehensive discovery process and provide a “springboard” to the creative design, development, deployment, and iterative improvement process.

 Purpose + Requirements